RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Art/Literature/List of all Written Works.md

 - [[Encyclopedia Mysenvaria/Arts/Literature/Non-fiction/The Phonological Directory of Gods Tongues|The Phonlogical Directory of Gods Tongues]]

 > [!note] [[Meta/Meta|Meta]] || [[Meta/Callouts#Update|Update]]
 > This article is always growing!
-As the encyclopedia and setting continue to grow, so too does this page!
+As the Encyclopedia and setting continue to grow, so too does this page!
 You can help expand it by commenting or suggesting an edit through [GitHub issues](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues/new/choose)!